Common Concerns

-There are many sexual problems that I counsel people about.
+There are many sexual concerns that I counsel people about.
 These are some of the most common ones however if you have any issues of concern please contact me to discuss.

 Sometimes during counselling sessions, it may become apparent to me that another therapist with expertise in a certain area would be more helpful for you to consult.
 In these situations, I will happily refer you to one of my colleagues who may better assist you.